bloominstituteoftechnology/DS-Unit-3-Sprint-2-SQL-and-Databases/challenge.md

 - In the Northwind database, what is the type of relationship between the `Employee` and `Territory` tables?
+* The relationship is Many-to-many relationship as captured in the EmployeeTerrito ries table.
+Each Employee and Territory is represented in their respective table .
+The EmployeeTerritory table allows as many employee to have as many territory as available.

 - What is a situation where a document store (like MongoDB) is appropriate, and what is a situation where it is not appropriate?

+* MongoDB is appropriate in situation where large objects need to be read/write ef ficiently.
+The required datatype is a dictionary with key-value pair.
+Applicatio n working with MongoDB, needs to implement schema-on-read library to define appr opriate datatype as needed by the application.

+* MongoDB is a non-relational data storage.
+And because of this, application with frequent update operation is not appropriate with MongoDB.
+All the update operat ion works, are done by the application while MongoDB is only helping with read/w rite and storage.
+Hence frequent update operation application, is not efficient with MongoDB.

 - (*Stretch*) What is "NewSQL", and what is it trying to achieve?

 ### Part 5 - Turn it in!